nhanaz-pm-pl/KeepInventory/README.md

 # MessageType: tip (Sends a tip message to the player)
 # MessageType: actionbarmessage (Send a small text to the user's screen)
 MessageType: none

-# Notices
-#
-# Value: true or false
-# Default value: true (Recomend using)
-#
-# Value description:
-# Notices: true (Notifications related to this plugin will be displayed on the console)
-# Notices: false (Notifications related to this plugin will not be displayed on the console)
-Notices: true
 ...
 ```

 # Contacts